 Contrast - This procedure uses IV contrast, which helps the interventional radiologists see inside your body more clearly.
 We carefully assess your risk before giving you IV contrast and may run a blood test before your procedure to check your body chemistry.

-Eating and Drinking - Please do not eat solid foods, candy, gum or drink liquids after midnight on the night before your procedure.
+Eating - Please do not eat solid foods, candy or gum after 10 pm on the night before your procedure.
+We may need to reschedule your procedure if you do.

 What to Expect After Coil Occlusion